 Featuring a beautiful fountain in the center, the old town square is surrounded by half-timbered houses.
 The natural beauty and cozy atmosphere make it a major attraction for locals and tourists.

-No matter when you visit, the town conducts regular tours of the city, churches, and museums all across the year to keep visitors occupied and entertained.
+No matter when you visit, the town regularly tours the city, churches, and museums throughout the year to keep visitors occupied and entertained.

 See Related: Real, Magical Castles in Fairytales to Visit

 Mittenwald is a popular tourist destination located in the foothills of the Alps.
 It contains many traditional houses and is home to a famous music academy.

 The town is famous for its violin-making history and colorfully painted houses.
 On top of the art of crafting classical instruments and charming painted cottages, it is home to cute cobbled streets, lovely guesthouses and restaurants, and breathtaking mountain landscapes.